run-llama/llama_index/docs/community/integrations/uptrain.md

 # 2. Sub-Question Query Engine Evaluation

 The **sub question query engine** is used to tackle the problem of answering a complex query using multiple data sources.
-It first breaks down the complex query into sub questions for each relevant data source, then gather all the intermediate reponses and synthesizes a final response.
+It first breaks down the complex query into sub questions for each relevant data source, then gather all the intermediate responses and synthesizes a final response.

 UpTrain callback handler will automatically capture the sub-question and the responses for each of them once generated and will run the following three evaluations _(Graded from 0 to 1)_ on the response: